 More Epic Hostels in Japan and Asia

-Hopefully by now you’ve found the perfect hostel for your upcoming trip to Kyoto.
+Hopefully, by now, you’ve found the perfect hostel for your upcoming trip to Kyoto.

 Planning an epic trip all across Japan or even Asia itself?

-Don’t worry – we’ve got you covered!
+Don’t worry – I’ve got you covered!

 For more cool hostel guides around Asia, check out: